This page may contain affiliate links, which will earn us a commission. As an Amazon Associate we earn from qualifying purchases.

 The success of this strategy depends on whether you can identify the genders of the cichlids on sale.

 Of course, if you buy two males (or females), your project is as good as dead.
 Luckily, it’s easy to determine the sexuality of mature Convict Cichlids.
-Many males are larger than the females and will have bumps on their heads once mature.
+Many males are larger than females and will have bumps on their heads once they mature.

 Moreover, mature females will have a bright red stomach when they are ready to mate and reproduce.
 Take note that males never spot a red belly in their lifetime.